tomeshnet/toronto-community-network-docs/src/network/hardware-benchmark.md

 #### WireGuard

-Configure a Wireguard server.
+Configure a WireGuard server.
 Create a configuration file `wg0.conf` containing a private/public key.

 *NOTE: Do not use these keys in production!*